A PLACE FOR YOU

-We of today are in our own country.
-But that does not mean that the country is our house.
+You are in your own country.
+But that does not mean that the country is your house.
 God’s dwelling place is the Lord Jesus Christ, not the part of the spirit world that we term “Heaven.”
 Heaven is God’s Throne, according to the Bible.

-The idea that Christ is speaking of preparing a place for us in Himself is borne out in the subsequent verses in the fourteenth chapter, whereas the idea that Christ is speaking of our going to a mansion in Heaven is not borne out anywhere in the entire Bible, let alone the fourteenth chapter of the Gospel of John.
+The idea that Christ is speaking of preparing a place for us in Himself is borne out in the subsequent verses in chapter 14, whereas the idea that Christ is speaking of our going to a mansion in Heaven is not borne out anywhere in the entire Bible, let alone John chapter 14.